Carmarthen Dragons

 Carmarthen Dragons were a British motorcycle speedway team who operated at the United Counties Showground in Nantyci, Carmarthen, Wales, between 2002 and 2005 and later the Loomer Road Stadium, between 2017 and 2019.

+History

-The team were founded by Nigel Meakins and entered the Conference League (third division) and during their inaugural 2002 Speedway Conference League season finished in 7th place.
+The team was founded by Nigel Meakins and entered the Conference League (third division) During their inaugural 2002 Speedway Conference League season the Dragons finished in 7th place.
 They competed in the 2003 Speedway Conference League and 2004 Speedway Conference League finishing in 11th and 12th respectively.
 In 2005, the team disbanded but the venue remained open for training during the season.

-The team returned to compete in the Midland Development League from 2017 to 2018 and the Midland & Southern Developmnent League during 2019, at the Loomer Road Stadium.
+The team returned to compete in the Midland Development League from 2017 to 2018 and the Midland & Southern Development League during 2019, at the Loomer Road Stadium.